 Chocolate Caramel Puppy Chow – The Salty Marshmallow

 Peanut Butter Pretzel Puppy Chow – Take Two Tapas

 Orange Creamsicle Puppy Chow – The Gunny Sack

 - 1 cup butterscotch chips

-- Microwave chips, peanut butter and butter in 30 second intervals until melted.
+Microwave chips, peanut butter and butter in 30 second intervals until melted.
 Probably 2 - 2 1/2 minutes.
-Stir between 30 seconds until smooth.
+Stir after 30 second intervals until smooth.

-- Pour 1/2 of mixture over cereal, stir until coated.
+Pour 1/2 the mixture over cereal, stir until coated.
 Add remaining cereal and mixture, stir to coat again.

-- Pour mixture into a ziploc bag or large paper sack.
+Pour mixture into ziploc bag or large paper sack.
 Cover with powdered sugar, shake until coated.
 Spread on wax paper to cool.

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!